 - Campus Visitor Rights and Responsibilities

-A comfort/therapy/assistance animal (for students) refers to an animal that provides comfort or emotional support just by being with a person and can be any type of animal.
-Comfort/therapy/assistance animals may be allowed to live with a student in an on-campus housing residence if approved as a reasonable accommodation.
+An emotional support animal (for students) refers to an animal that provides comfort or emotional support just by being with a person and can be any type of animal.
+Emotional support animals may be allowed to live with a student in an on-campus housing residence if approved as a reasonable accommodation.
 These requests are considered on a case-by-case basis and must be made through Student Accessibility Services.
-If the animal is approved, the student will be required to sign a comfort/therapy/assistance animal contract.
-Comfort/therapy/assistance animals are not permitted in other areas of campus unless a separate accommodation request has been approved by Student Accessibility Services.
+Emotional support animals are not permitted in other campus buildings unless a separate accommodation request has been approved by Student Accessibility Services.
 These requests are also considered on a case-by-case basis.